1 Town Hall Parade, Brixton Hill,

 The Fridge became one of the main alternative nightclubs in London and was particulary successful with its gay themed nights known as the Daisy Chain, Venus Rising (for lesbians only) and Love Muscle XXX where anything and everything happened; until 1999 when the venue went a little more ‘straight’.

 In recent years the management have seen the errors of painting the place all black and have embarked on a restoration scheme which has kept the black walls but picked out all decorative details in gold leaf.
-It continues as a popular nightclub and there are many historic photographs and historic details on The Fridge website given below.
+It continues as a popular nightclub and there are many historic photographs and historic details on The Fridge website given on the right.

 Just login to your account and subscribe to this theater